-So, you should attend every class, but extenuating circumstances arise that can make this difficult.
-If you cannot attend a class, please let me know in advance.
+You should attend every class, but if extenuating circumstances arise that can make this difficult, please reach out asap.
+If you cannot attend one class, please let me know in advance.
 When you miss a class, you are responsible for obtaining any notes, handouts, additional reading materials, or assignment changes from your classmates or CI Learn.
-Please check first with them.
-For additional information please check the Disruption Plan under Start Here module in CI Learn.
+For additional information please check the Disruption Plan under Start Here module.